 This happens on pen and paper or on whiteboards.
 We can quickly iterate through designs and layouts with simple boxes and rectangles.
 Nothing fancy, just getting ideas out of our heads.
 Capture these and save for the next step.

 I use Balsamiq, Axure, Photoshop, Illustrator, InVision, and Sketch.
 I usually just mock up a new feature to quickly test, or build a full scale clickable app mockup to put in front of users or stakeholders in order to validate our ideas.

 Test out Hypotheses.

 Bring these prototypes back to the initial interviewees and Users and see what they think.
 Does this make sense?
 Can you find an member account?
 Can you book a reservation?
 Can you Order a Cake?
-Can you add new Churro Cart’s Revenues to the financial tracking software?
+Can you add a new Churro Cart’s Revenues to the financial tracking software?
 Can the user track their child’s left ventricular hypertrophy and send their physician a status update for their condition?
-Sometimes to test I will run an A/B test to different groups of users and measure the results.
+Sometimes to test I will also run an A/B test to different groups of users and measure the results.

 Implementation and Repeat the Cycle.